 Renting, Buying, and Location

 When it comes to finding a home, however, there are certainly factors to consider besides your long-term costs.
 Since the Baby Boomer era, suburban development has created more homes for purchase outside of urban centers, while many homes in cities are rented.
 So, even if it’s cheaper to own a home in the suburbs than rent in the heart of a city, you’ll also need to consider your travel expenses.
-A recent article for Slate describes the cost of commuting in more ways than one: Studies show that longer commutes can be a detriment to your mental and physical health, it costs money to travel by car or mass transit, and the time you spend traveling to and from work represents lost productivity.
+Studies show that longer commutes can be a detriment to your mental and physical health, it costs money to travel by car or mass transit, and the time you spend traveling to and from work represents lost productivity.
 As early as the 1960s, economist John Kain described some of the nuances of rent-or-buy question.
 He pointed out:

 Since time is a scarce commodity, workers should demand some compensation for the time they spend in commuting.
 Both the commuting distance and time a central business district worker will spend thus depend on his valuation of commuting time, the money cost of his commuting, and the savings in housing cost he is able to obtain from a longer journey to work.
 He will extend his distance only so long as his savings in location rent offset or just equal his increased expenditures of time and money.